vta-advice

 UPDATE 2026

-Years ago we tagged it on the blog as a never again record, which simply means we no longer planned on doing shootouts for it.
-(It’s possible we could do it again, expecially if we were to get hold of an amazing sounding pressing, but at this point that does not seem to be in the cards as we have given up buying them altogether.)
+Years ago it was tagged here as a never again title, which simply means we would stop doing shootouts for it because they were no longer profitable.
+(It’s possible we could do it again, expecially if we were to get hold of an amazing sounding pressing or two, but at this point that does not seem to be in the cards, if for no other reason than we have stopped buying them altogether.
+Cheap records are a thing of the past and have been for quite a while now.)

 We encourage you to find a nice copy for yourself.
 Stick with the early label.
-The rest is up to you.
+If you don’t hear the sound we describe below, you might consider buying more copies until you do, assuming you like the music.

 Amazing Grace is a handy record for VTA setup, a subject we discuss below.